 1 U.S. Census Bureau’s Annual Survey of Manufacturers

-4 Trade statistics were derived from U.S. Bureau of the Census data and are reported on a Census or Customs basis.
-Note: Industry’s 2020 exports were down from the previous year due to the pandemic and associated economic slowdown.
-The economic recovery and industry’s growth should bring exports and the trade surplus back to pre-pandemic levels, if not beyond.
+4 Trade statistics for 2021 were derived from U.S. Bureau of the Census data and are reported on a Census or Customs basis.

 5 These three major categories do not include miscellaneous paint products that comprise the remainder of the paint and coatings industry shipments.